Saturday, February 07, 2009

 This is not to say that were accidental injury to occur that the event would not be propagandized mercilessly in an opportunistic manner.
 The Spanish-American war of 1898 precipitated in large part due to the sinking of the USS Maine on February 15, 1898.
 While the cause of losing the vessel was deemed inconclusive both by independent experts of that time and by those today, the U.S. Govt. under strained relations with Spain decided to spin the event as a deliberate attack by Spain.
 The rest is history.
 Current theories as to what caused the USS Maine to sink agree that the ammunition magazines in the ship exploded, destroying the vessel.
 The theories then diverge from there, one believing the vessel detonated a Spanish mine and that ignited the magazines and another believing the high-temperatures of the coal-engine ignited the magazines.
 Despite the theories, it is widely agreed that Spain desperately wanted to avoid any confrontation with the U.S. because it was more than aware of its naval inferiority to the newly industrialized U.S. Why a nation aware of the certain defeat it would suffer if engaged in a war with the U.S. would precipitate one stands against reason; yet, in 1898 the U.S. Govt. played Spain as the aggressor and emanated its views across all distribution channels.

 One thing to note, however, is that the U.S. Govt would never explicitly execute injury to one of its own vessels because the gravity of that act would be so earth-shattering that it could simply never be kept under wraps.
 Too many individuals would need to be involved and the risk exposure too high.
-Passive negligence is the successful modus operandi, as some suspect Roosevelt employed with Pearl Harbor.
+Passive negligence is often the route to achieve casus belli, as some suspect Roosevelt employed with Pearl Harbor.
 The passive negligence Roosevelt is suspected of is in concealing and not relaying in a timely manner information pertaining to an imminent strike on Pearl Harbor, in the hopes that a successful Japanese strike, even if on a remote outpost in the Pacific, would engage the American public in furor.
 Of course, as witnessed with the slow information pipeline under the Clinton administration regarding the 1998 Pokhran-II tests, it seems reasonable that inefficiency and lack of readiness is caused by bureaucracy and not by malicious intent.

 All that said, is an invasion of Iran imminent?
 The option of passive negligence is always available and it would inevitably lead to a confrontation of some kind with an enemy of the Govt.'s choosing, presumably Iran.
 However, I do not think our current administration would exercise such an option for two reasons.